Towards Unsupervised Recognition of Token-level Semantic Differences in Related Documents: Limitations

 \section{Limitations}

 Like many NLP tasks, RSD is difficult to formalize.
 In some edge cases, it is unclear which words `cause' a semantic difference, given that natural language is not entirely compositional.
-For example, it is unclear which specific words should highlighted in the pair `flights from New York to Florida' and `flights from Florida to New York'.
+For example, it is unclear which specific words should be highlighted in the pair `flights from New York to Florida' and `flights from Florida to New York'.
 Since iSTS focuses on the annotation of syntactic chunks, we follow that convention and assign the same label to all words in a chunk.

 Another challenge is distinguishing between semantic and non-semantic differences.
 This paper re-uses annotations from the iSTS datasets and thus inherits its guidelines~(except for phrases with opposite meaning, where we stress semantic difference, while iSTS stresses semantic relatedness).

-We further assume that semantics is invariant to machine translation into another language.
+Furthermore, we assume that semantics is invariant to machine translation~(MT) into another language.
+In practice, MT might introduce errors that add or eliminate semantic differences, and human translation might be more reliable.
+However, we expect there to be little correlation between the gold differences and any accuracy errors that might be introduced by MT.
+Moreover, there are no low-resource language pairs in the experiment, where the risk of MT accuracy errors would be higher.

 A methodical limitation is that our experiments are based on synthetic documents that we compiled programmatically from human-annotated sentences, such as headlines and image captions.
 Our assumption is that synthetic documents can help us learn about the accuracy of different recognition approaches and that the findings will roughly translate to natural documents.
 Finally, we assume that the gold labels that human annotators originally applied to individual sentence pairs remain valid when the sentence pairs are embedded in an arbitrary context.